cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 )
 ```

-Running our install procedure again, we'll be able to see this file where we expect to find it:
+Running our install procedure again with all of this new code, we'll be able to see this file where we expect to find it within the install folder tree:

 ```cmd
 λ › tree /tmp/install